RSRCsupport/Planet_acquisition/README.md

 Let's initialize the "new" Planet API in Anaconda:

 4. Authenticating your credentials: 1) search the location where the map.geojeson is.
-Go to >start>All programs>Anaconda Prompt and say your file is in the directory "planet_data" in D. To go to this directory, type first in the command prompt “D:” press enter and then type “cd planet_data”.
-You should now be in D:\planet_data>.
-If you type the command dir you should see your map.geojson file in this location.
+Go to >start>All programs>Anaconda Prompt and say your file is in the directory "planet_data" in D. To go to this directory, type first in the command prompt `D:` press enter and then type `cd planet_data`.
+You should now be in `D:\planet_data>`.
+If you type the command `dir` you should see your map.geojson file in this location.
     2) For authentication type:
       `planet init`
       You will be prompted to enter your Email and your password (the same you used to log into the the Planet web site).
 You should receive a confirmation the API was validated with the message “initialized”.